SMART Permission Tickets

 Server-->>Client: FHIR Resources

 A trusted issuer mints a Permission Ticket and delivers it to the client.
-The client embeds the ticket in a signed client_assertion and presents it to the Data Holder's token endpoint.
+The client presents the ticket as a subject_token in an RFC 8693 token exchange request, authenticating itself with a separate client_assertion.
 The Data Holder authenticates the client (standard SMART Backend Services), then validates the ticket: signature, issuer trust, audience, key binding, and access constraints.
 If valid, it issues an access token scoped to the intersection of requested and ticket-authorized access.

 Technical Specification